janaa-wael/Si-Vision-Embedded-SW-Internship/C++_Course/Session 6/Session 6 Notes.md

 - Casting from child to parent >> Upward casting (not necessary)

-  - We can only access the base data members and methods
+  - We can only access the base data members and methods from the child object directly.

 - Casting from parent to child >> Downward casting